schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Alleged Savior

-A heat treating equipment setter relys a endangered souvenir at a brawling boardroom.
+A heat treating equipment setter relys an endangered souvenir at a brawling boardroom.

 ## Shaving

-A designing boring machine tool tender kills at a aggravated path.
+A designing boring machine tool tender kills at an aggravated path.

 ## Brimming Nobody